rapidez/blade-directives/README.md

 ### @includeCached

 Just like [`@include`](https://laravel.com/docs/11.x/blade#including-subviews) but cached.
 Everything returned will be cached with [`Cache::flexible()`](https://laravel.com/docs/11.x/cache#swr) for 5 minutes; and refreshed in the background until it expires after 24 hours.
-After that it will be refreshed as it's normally working.
+After that it will be refreshed as usual.
 The cache key is a combination of the view name and the current slugified url.
 That way this can be used with multisite setups:
 ```
 include-cache::site-{ Str::slug(url('/')) }-{ $viewName }'
 ```